ifyouseewendy/ifyouseewendy.github.io/source/resume/index.markdown

 ## Summary

-A Web developer, focusing on Ruby and Rails.
-Trying to be good, as bad as I can.
+A Web developer, focusing on Ruby and Rails, and working hard to be cutting-edge.

 ## Education